-These procedures deal with academic offences and do not deal with violations of the student code of conduct.
+The procedures that follow deal with allegations of academic offences and do not deal with violations of the Code of Student Conduct.
 The purpose of these procedures is to delegate assessment of certain allegations of academic offences to the Faculty level.